rafaelbreno/seller-controller-test/README.md

     - > $ php artisan migrate:fresh
 - After that you can access the app in the following url:
     - `http://localhost:8000/`
+#### Mocking Application
+- > $ php artisan test
+    - It will run some tests
+    - All stored at: _'tests/feature/UserTest.php'_
+- > $ php artisan db:seed
+    - To fill the database with dummy data
 ### Problem Description:
 - Application:
     - Develop a Sales and Sellers API, to calculate the Seller's commission of each sale